-A visit to Windsor Castle is wonderful for both adults and kids alike.
 One of The Queen’s favourite homes, Windsor Castle is the oldest and largest inhabited castle in the world.
 Begun in 1066, it has evolved into a beautiful fortress over the centuries.
+A visit to Windsor Castle is an adventure for both adults and kids alike.

 The Castle Precincts

 The grounds of the castle are beautiful with waterfalls, gardens and ancient trees.
-You can take a tour of the “precincts” with one of the Yeoman Warders and hear the history and secrets of this magical place.
+During a visit to Windsor Castle, you can take a tour of the “precincts” with one of the Yeoman Warders and hear the history and secrets of this magical place.
 Plots, intrigues and love-struck prisoners all figure in the tales they have to tell.

 The Castle Itself

+Tour the State Rooms at Windsor Castle.
 It’s hard not to be blown away by the lush red-carpeted stairs, beautiful woodcarving and high ceilings of the castle’s entryway but the best really is yet to come.
 Windsor Castle is grand in the truest sense of the word with massive rooms, high ornate ceilings, priceless artworks and gorgeous crystal chandeliers.
-Having said all that some of the rooms are surprisingly cozy as well.
-One of my favourite rooms is the small dressing room that Charles 2 preferred to sleep in instead of his bedroom because it was warmer – and perhaps also because of the secret door carved into the wall that allowed him to slip downstairs to the rooms where his mistresses slept!
+Having said that, some of the rooms are surprisingly cozy as well.
+One of my favourite rooms is the small dressing room that Charles 2 preferred to sleep in instead of his bedroom because it was warmer – and perhaps also because of the secret door carved into the wall that allowed him to slip downstairs to the rooms where his mistresses slept.

 Queen Mary’s Doll House